Subodha Kumar: Editorial activity and board member

-Subodha holds and has held several editorial positions at academic journals including deputy editor for Production and Operations Management and founding editor-in-chief of Management and Business Review.
-He is the President and Executive Director of Production and Operations Management Society (POMS), and a board member of Insightzz, Journal of Blockchain Research, Srini Raju Centre for IT and The Networked Economy, Indian School of Business (ISB), and ISB Institute of Data Science.
-In addition, Subodha is the faculty area advisor of operations-economics interface at the Indian Institute of Management, Udaipur, advisory council member of the INFORMS Service Science Section, and associate executive director of the Production and Operations Management Society's information technology services.
+Subodha holds and has held several editorial positions at academic and practitioner journals including Co-Editor-in-Chief for Production and Operations Management and Management and Business Review.
+He is the Past-President and Executive Director of Production and Operations Management Society (POMS), and a board member of Insightzz, Journal of Blockchain Research, Srini Raju Centre for IT and The Networked Economy, Indian School of Business (ISB), and ISB Institute of Data Science.
+In addition, Subodha is the faculty area advisor of operations-economics interface at the Indian Institute of Management, Udaipur, advisory council member of the INFORMS Service Science Section, and executive director of the Production and Operations Management Society.
 He has also been a member of the Heal Advisory Board.

 Honors and awards

 Kumar has received several honors for his scholarship and service to the academic society.
 For example, he received the INFORMS Information Systems Society (ISS) Distinguished Fellow Award, which is considered to be the highest recognition of INFORMS ISS.
 He was also elected to be a Production and Operations Management Society Fellow, which is considered to be Production and Operations Management Society’s highest recognition.

 To recognize Subodha's work, the Management and Business Review has instituted “The Subodha Kumar and Geoffrey G. Parker Award for Research on Digital Transformation.”
 In addition, Subodha was awarded the Sushil K. Gupta Production and Operations Management Society (POMS) Distinguished Service Award for his service to the academic society.

 Subodha has also received numerous teaching awards.
 Most notably, he received the Association of Former Students University Level Distinguished Achievement Award in Teaching, Texas A&M University, 2016.
 This award is among the most prestigious awards at Texas A&M University.
 Subodha was also selected as the 'Professor of the Year' for Core Courses by the ISB PGP Classes of 2021, 2022, and 2023, Hyderabad Campus, Indian School of Business.

-Subodha has been ranked #1 worldwide in terms of publications in Information Systems Research in 2016-2019.
-He has also been ranked #1 worldwide in terms of publications in Information Systems Research in 2015-2018.
+Subodha has been ranked #1 worldwide in terms of publications in the UTD list of 24 leading business journals in 2021-2025 and 2017-2021.
+He has also been ranked #1 worldwide in terms of publications in Information Systems Research in 2015-2018 and 2016-2019.
 Subodha's Erdős Number is 3 (see the List of people by Erdős number).